tmpim/casket-docs/docs/http.ipfilter.md

 of the address.
 For example, `blacklisted/127/0/127.0.0.1` or `blacklisted/2601/647/2601:647:4601:fa93:1865:4b6c:d055:3f3`.
 Note that you can also whitelist IP addresses using this mechanism by specifying `rule allow`.
-This may be useful when it follows a more general blocking rule (e.g., by country) and you want to selectively allow some addresses through but don&#39;t want to hardcode the addresses in the Caddy config file.
+This may be useful when it follows a more general blocking rule (e.g., by country) and you want to selectively allow some addresses through but don&#39;t want to hardcode the addresses in the Casket config file.
 This mechanism is most useful when coupled with automated monitoring of your web server activity to detect signals that your server is under attack from malware.
 All your monitoring software has to do is create a file in the blacklist directory.
 At this time the content of the file is ignored.
 In the future the contents will probably be read